iMDT/docker-spamassassin/README.md

 # docker-spamassassin
 Run latest spamassassin from docker

-The latest version is used, to check exact version, please go to the following URL: https://www.archlinux.org/packages/?name=spamassassin
+The latest spamassassin is used.
+You can verify the exact version [here](https://www.archlinux.org/packages/?name=spamassassin)

 # Quick start
 1. Clone the repository